 Newport is important for several reasons.
 It was an early trade hub in western Pennsylvania connecting the Frankstown Road to the Conemaugh River.
 The Frankstown Road ran east to the Juniata River, providing a link to the Susquehanna River and the Chesapeake Bay, while the Conemaugh River eventually joins the Allegheny River flowing past Pittsburgh and into the Ohio River.
 Sitting at the juncture of the Frankstown Road and the Conemaugh River, Newport helped connect the eastern and western United States and facilitated the movement of people, materials, and goods to, from, and through what was then the frontier.
 As other transportation routes developed, including roads, canals, and railroads, Newport was left behind and eventually abandoned.
 Its short occupation at a pivotal time in western expansion, makes it an excellent site to investigate life, commerce, and industry on the American frontier.

 The 2019 field school at Newport made significant discoveries about the village's layout.
 The archaeologists identified two roads through the village, one paved with cobbles and the other banking down the slope to a now-submerged natural stone wharf.
-Through test pits and excavation units, the students also identified the footprint of the store and post office building near the center of the site.
+Through test pits, geophysics, and excavation units, the students also identified the footprint of the store and post office building near the center of the site.
 The two roads and the store/post office location allow us to link historic descriptions of the town to the modern landscape.
 The store also produced a significant number of artifacts, including ceramics, glass, and animal bones, that show the linkages between Newport, the surrounding areas, and trade networks that stretched to the eastern United States and Britain.
-The field school also contributed to our understanding of how Newport served as interface between overland and river traffic by identifying what appears to be the foundation for chutes used to load iron ore from wagons onto boats.
 Finally, the excavations uncovered evidence of long-term occupations at the site with pre-Contact stone tools and chipping debris revered from throughout the site.

 In 2021 we investigated three buildings: the hotel, the store, and a possible house.
 All three produced a large number of artifacts that told us much about food, life, and leisure on the Pennsylvania frontier.
 We were also impressed by the substantial foundations of the buildings—the people of Newport clearly believed their town would last.
 We were also able to identify several additional structures through ground-penetrating radar (GPR).